Have a great idea? Want to develop it further? Interested in winning $200, $500, or even $700?

 ideabuild!
-2018 offers students the opportunity to develop a concept, refine it through workshops, and then present it to a panel of judges.
-This year students with a social enterprise idea can also compete for additional prize money through the MAD Money Challenge.
+2020 offers students the opportunity to develop a concept, refine it through workshops, and then present it to a panel of judges.

 The Basic Guidelines

 - ideabuild! is for Hiram undergraduate students only.

 - A team can consist of 1-5 students.

 - The idea/venture must be new and must have been developed in the 2019-20 academic year.

 - You must register your idea/venture AND team (if applicable) and submit a completed Concept Form (see below for more instructions) by 5 PM, March, 19, 2021.

 - You must submit your PowerPoint presentation by 5 PM,, March 23, 2021 (see below for more instructions).